 For those who are interested in knowing whether a visa is required to travel within the European Union, you should know that if you are looking to stay for a short period of time not exceeding three months in a six-month period in a European Union country, this may mean that you do need one according to the nationality of the person and the regulations of that country.

-In any case, it must be borne in mind that citizens of certain countries who visit the European Union for a short time can benefit from a particular regulation that now exists of visas or accelerated procedures in which no visa is required, like autorização de residência no Brasil.
+In any case, it must be borne in mind that citizens of certain countries who visit the European Union for a short time can benefit from a particular regulation that now exists of visas or accelerated procedures in which no visa is required.

 Visas for travel within the European Union: Schengen area

-By way of introduction, it is important to emphasise that a group of 25 European countries that have taken the decision to remove all internal border controls are referred to as the Schengen area, which is why travellers can move freely throughout this area without having to show their passports.
+By way of introduction, it is important to emphasize that a group of 25 European countries have taken the decision to remove all internal border controls which in the Schengen area, which is why travelers can move freely throughout this area without having to show their passports.

 This area has been named after the city of Schengen, in Luxembourg, where this agreement was originally signed for the creation of a European area in which it is possible to move freely without borders.